SAP-archive/cf-language-server-buildpack/README.md

 Currently Java and NodeJS implementation for language servers are supported.
 If need to implement new language server in NodeJS consider https://github.com/Microsoft/vscode-languageserver-node as a starting point.

+# Stages in buildpack release

+## Phase 1 - Update the repository with the new changes
+1. Bring the changes to the master brnach or any other branch of this repository
+2. Make sure that each component yml file point to the desired version
+3. In the pom.xml under project>version : update to the version number - increment by one (example : from 0.0.1 to 0.0.2).

+## Phase 2 - depoly to nexus releases
+1. Go to xmake nove in link: https://prod-build10300.wdf.sap.corp/job/devx/job/DevX-cf-language-server-buildpack-SP-REL-common_indirectshipment/build?delay=0sec
+2. Press Build with Parameters and fill in the following:
+Choose build mode: Stage and Promte
+Treeish: master(or other desired branch) leave the rest empty and press build.
+3. Wait to see that the build succeeded.
+4. You can find your newly created version in https://nexusrel.wdf.sap.corp:8443/nexus/#nexus-search;quick~language-server-buildpack make sure you have sap-devx-language-server-buildpack-{your version}.git.zip file under your version number.

+## Pase 3 - deploy to CF
+1. Go to Jass Project ls_buildpack_deploy : https://jaas.wdf.sap.corp:30437/job/ls_buildpack_deploy/
+2. Press Build with Parameters and fill in the parameters.
+3. Press build and wait to see that the build succeeded.
+4. You can enter your space in cf and check that {APP_NAME}-{your version} was deployed.

+*Congratulations! you just deployed new version of cf-language-server-buildpack now you can consume it by updating your destention to point to the app newly created buildpack (make sure it will point httpa://{you app genrete url}/ls-buildpack.git)*

 # License
 This buildpack is released under version 2.0 of the [Apache License](https://github.com/SAP/cf-language-server-buildpack/LICENSE).